 Join a SIG

 Shared Interest Groups (SIGs) are included with your membership and provide a no-pressure environment to learn from and network with like-minded peers in your community.
-There are fifteen different SIGs, each meeting three times per year.
+There are fifteen different SIGs, each meeting twice year.
 Join one or all of them to maximize your learning and networking potential.

 Don’t forget to bring a friend!
-Non-members can attend one complimentary event before becoming a member of AF.
+Non-members can attend one complimentary event before becoming a member of Association Forum.